-Early this year Henry performed in an adaptation of Michael Morpurgo’s book The Butterfly Lion.
-It was part of the Barn Theatre, Cirencester’s current season and received glowing reviews, including the man himself “Don’t buy the book, see the play” announced Morpurgo after opening night.
+In 2019, Henry performed in an adaptation of Michael Morpurgo’s book The Butterfly Lion.
+It was part of the Barn Theatre, Cirencester’s 2019 season and received glowing reviews, including the man himself “Don’t buy the book, see the play” announced Morpurgo after opening night.
+The Stage cited it as one of the top ten plays of the year outside London.
 Other than playing the father Henry also helped puppeteer the adult lion along with 2 others.

 In 2017, Henry completed working with the Menier Chocolate Factory’s West End transfer of Tom Stoppard’s 1974 play Travesties directed by Patrick Marber and staring Tom Hollander.
 The show ran for 12 weeks at the Apollo Theatre on Shaftesbury Avenue and received 5 Olivier Award nominations, including Best Revival.
 It marked Henry’s return to the West End after 15 years.

 Henry trained in classical theatre and on graduating, he appeared in various Shakespeare productions around the country.
 These sandwiched a 10 month run in Agatha Christie’s ‘The Mousetrap’ in the West End and Sherlock Holmes in ‘The Hound of the Baskervilles’ at the Jack theatre.